grint2000/coffee-sensory-wheel/README.md

 The page is designed with responsive layouts and touch-friendly controls.
 It works in modern browsers on Windows, macOS, Android, and iOS.
 For the best experience, keep your browser up to date.

+## Dark Mode

+Click the moon icon in the header to switch between light and dark themes.
+Your choice is saved in the browser so the page remembers your preference the next time you open it.
+Both themes work on desktop and mobile screens.

 ## Offline and PWA Installation

 This app is a Progressive Web App.
 When you visit on a mobile device or supported desktop browser, you can install it like a native app.
 Click the **앱설치** button that appears in the header to add it to your home screen.
 When offline, the app shows a simple page letting you know the connection is lost.